paypal/paypal-ios/README.md

 * UIKit
 * SwiftUI

-## ClientID
+## Client ID

-The PayPal SDK uses clientID for authentication.
+The PayPal SDK uses client ID for authentication.

 > The following example can be adapted to any server-side language/framework of your choice.
 We use command-line curl requests to demonstrate the overall composition of the Access Token HTTP request.